yendrrek/rosie/README.md

 * Fotorama image gallery for displaying photos of products in the shop on touchscreens narrower than 1170px *https://fotorama.io/*

-* Composer dependency manager for installing PayPal SDK and PHP Mailer

 ## General description